JobService/job-service/docs/pages/en-us/Job-Types.md

 To configure Job Service with job types, define the environment variable `CAF_JOB_SERVICE_JOB_TYPE_DEFINITIONS_DIR`.
 This is the path to a directory containing job type definition files with the '.yaml' extension.
 The filename, excluding the '.yaml' extension, is used as a unique identifier for the job type.
 Changes to these files do not take effect until Job Service is restarted.

 A job type definition may specify additional properties (see `configurationProperties` below).
-To configure these values, define environment variables using the job type ID (specified in the job type definition) and the property name.
-For example, a job type with ID `standard_ingest`, defining the additional property `storeName`, must have the following environment variables defined:
+To configure these values, define environment variables for them.
+For example, to define the additional property `storeName`, this environment variable must be defined:

- - `CAF_JOB_SERVICE_JOB_TYPE_STANDARD_INGEST_STORENAME`
+ - `STORENAME`

 ## Defining a Job Type